Mortgage options for self-employed professionals

 Growing business

-Although many have struggled, some companies have gone from strength to strength during the crisis.
-Most banks look at your average profit over the past few years, one very good year can still net you a higher mortgage if the bank decides to factor in growth potential and increase the weighting of more recent years.
+But there are also entrepreneurs who are experiencing growth.
+Most banks look at your average profit over the past few years, so just one very good year can still net you a higher mortgage if the bank decides to factor in growth potential and increase the weighting of more recent years.

 Example